This recipe for keto cream cheese pound cake is a favorite in the ketogenic community, and dare I say; it’s for good reason.

 - Next, add the room temperature cream cheese and vanilla extract and mix well.

 - Add the eggs one at a time making sure to mix well after each addition.

-- Lastly, add the dry ingredients: the almond flour, baking powder, salt and mix well until batter is fully combined.
+- Lastly, add the dry ingredients: the almond flour, baking powder, salt, and mix well until the batter is fully combined.

-- In a well-greased 8 inch cake pan or 8 inch loaf pan bake 30 to 40 minutes until golden brown on top.
-Cake will be done once an inserted toothpick comes out clean.
+- In a well-greased 8-inch cake pan or 8-inch loaf pan bake 30 to 40 minutes until golden brown on top.
+The cake will be done once an inserted toothpick comes out clean.

 - If making cupcakes bake for 20-25 minutes.
 This makes 12 cupcakes

 Nutrition Information:Yield: 12 Serving Size: 1

 Amount Per Serving: Calories: 102Total Fat: 9.6gSaturated Fat: 4.8gCholesterol: 74mgSodium: 124mgCarbohydrates: 1.2gNet Carbohydrates: .9gFiber: 0.3gSugar: 0.3gProtein: 3.1g